 The book itself was a Christmas present to me, I think from my Great Grandmother (on my

 mother's side of the family), as it is signed "Nan", which we all called

 her.
-She was Welsh (as indeed am I, having been born in Cardiff), and a resilient lady, being the widow of a coal miner, killed in a roof-fall
+She was Welsh (as indeed am I, having been born in Cardiff), and a resilient lady, being the widow of a slate miner, killed in a roof-fall

-bring up, and needing a man's wage in the house, out of expediency she made an arrangement with her lodger "Griffith", to become his
+bring up, and needing a man's wage in the house, out of expediency she made an arrangement with her lodger "Griffith" (who had himself been injured in the mine, and walked with a stick and a dragging leg), to become his